indimail/indimail-virtualdomains/.github/README-indimail.md

 DKIM uses public-key cryptography to allow the sender to electronically sign legitimate emails in a way that can be verified by recipients.
 Prominent email service providers implementing DKIM (or its slightly different predecessor, DomainKeys) include Yahoo and Gmail.
 Any mail from these domains should carry a DKIM signature, and if the recipient knows this, they can discard mail that hasn't been signed, or has an invalid signature.

-IndiMail from version 1.5 onwards, comes with a drop-in replacement for <b>qmail-queue</b> for DKIM signature signing and verification (see <b>qmail-dkim</b>(8) for more details).
-You need the following steps to enable DKIM.
-IndiMail from version 1.5.1 onwards comes with a filter dk-filter, which can be enabled before mail is handed over to <b>qmail-local</b> or <b>qmail-remote</b> (see <b>spawn-filter</b>(8) for more details).
+indimail-mta comes with a drop-in replacement for <b>qmail-queue</b> for DKIM signature signing and verification (see <b>qmail-dkim</b>(8) for more details).
+You need the following steps to enable DKIM. indimail-mta also comes with a filter dk-filter, which can do both signing and verification and can be enabled before mail is handed over to <b>qmail-local</b> or <b>qmail-remote</b> (see <b>spawn-filter</b>(8) for more details).

-You may want to look at an excellent [setup instructions](http://notes.sagredo.eu/node/92 "Roberto's Notes") by Roberto Puzzanghera for configuring dkim for qmail.

 For DKIM verification two methods have been described - one during SMTP and one during local delivery.
 You need to select just one of the methods

 For DKIM signing, three methods have been described - one during SMTP, one during remote delivery and one during mail injection.
 You need to select just one of the methods, else you will send out emails with multiple DKIM signatures.

+You may want to look at an excellent [setup instructions](http://notes.sagredo.eu/node/92 "Roberto's Notes") by Roberto Puzzanghera for configuring dkim for qmail.

 ## Create your DKIM signature